- Best Practices ●

 Data integration

-For this step, go back to the first step (assessing your needs) and ask that question again, but from a data angle: what data do you need to be collecting?
-What do you need that data to do for you?
+They can also be a key part of solving your data challenges, but first, you need to define those challenges.
+For this step, go back to the first step (assessing your needs) and ask the question again, but from a data perspective: What data do you need to collect?

 Employee training